hydroxycult/fugata/docs/architecture.md

 # Architecture

-This document provides a deep technical examination of Fugata's system design, implementation details, and design decisions.
+This document provides a deep technical examination of Fugata's system design, and implementation details.

 ## System Overview